Voluntary Collusion with Secret Tools in Competing LLM Agents

 Key Points

-- Explicit ethical framing reduces tool adoption.
+- Explicit ethical framing reduced collusion tool adoption but smaller models remained vulnerable.

 Article Content